-Many of the techniques we have talked about originated with the elite, wealthy class.
+Many needlework techniques originated with the elite, wealthy class.
 These women had the time and means to be able to afford the finest fabrics and silk threads.
 Then over time, the middle class were able to acquire the materials and skills allowing the technique to expand across classes and cultures.
-However, Redwork had its beginnings with the middle to lower class probably originating in Europe in the mid-19th century.
+Redwork had its beginnings with the middle to lower class probably originating in Europe in the mid-19th century.

 Redwork is named because of the colorfast and durable red dye used on cotton threads.
 This was extremely important because harsh washing techniques and lye soap made other colors bleed and fibers breakdown.
 The dye known as Turkey red, is believed to have been refined in the Middle East for Turkish carpets.
 The dye comes primarily from the root of the madder plant (Rubia tinctorum).
 The roots are red and about the size of a finger.
 The British Red Coat soldier’s fabric was also dyed with this natural dye.
 The process for preparing this dye was a little more extensive than other natural dyes, which may have accounted for the higher cost.
 Despite the thread costing up to three times more than regular floss, stitchers were willing to pay the extra price.